juanjp600/pge/GUIDELINES.md

 ++it; // No.
 ```

-## Never use the result of assignment, incrementing or decrementing.
+## Never use the result of assignment, incrementing or decrementing
 It makes your code harder to understand.
 Writing separate statements is always clearer.

 **Example:**